sowmitra-das-sumit/sowmitra-das-sumit.github.io/academics.md

 layout: default
 ---
 ## Academics
 You can find a synopsis of my academic journey here.
+I hail from Bangladesh.
 I used to do a lot of math competitions in high school.
-I studied Electrical Engineering in undergrad (with a focus in Communications, Signal Processing and Electronics).
-I self-studied most of undergrad Physics during my EE degree, and then shifted to do a Masters in Applied Mathematics.
-I am currently teaching at the Department of Computer Science & Engineering at BRAC University, and doing research in Quantum Information/Computation.
+I studied Electrical Engineering in undergrad (with a focus in Communications, Signal Processing and Electronics) at [Bangladesh University of Engineering and Technology](https://www.buet.ac.bd/).
+During that time, I became interested in (theoretical) Physics and self-studied most of the undergrad Physics curriculum alongside my EE degree.
+I got into Quantum Computing research during my undergraduate dissertation.
+After all this, I felt that I liked to do Physics and interdisciplinary stuff, but in a more rigorous and math-y setting.
+So, I went on to do a Masters in Applied Mathematics at [Imperial College London](https://www.imperial.ac.uk/) (with a focus in Quantum Information).
+I am currently teaching at the School of Data and Sciences at [BRAC University](https://www.bracu.ac.bd/), and doing research in Quantum Information/Computation.
+I think I have finally found a home in Applied Mathematics, and want to stay along this intersection path of Mathematics and Quantum Computing in the next stages of my academics.

 ## Research Affiliations
 - _Visting Researcher_ (2023 - Present)\